rust-lang/rust/src/doc/rust.md

 warnings are generated, or otherwise "you used a private item of another module and weren't allowed to."

-By default, everything in rust is *private*, with two exceptions.
-The first exception is that struct fields are public by default (but the struct itself is still private by default), and the remaining exception is that enum variants in a `pub` enum are the default visibility of the enum container itself..
-You are allowed to alter this default visibility with the `pub` keyword (or `priv` keyword for struct fields and enum variants).
+By default, everything in rust is *private*, with one exception.
+Enum variants in a `pub` enum are also public by default.
+You are allowed to alter this default visibility with the `priv` keyword.
 When an item is declared as `pub`, it can be thought of as being accessible to the outside world.
 For example:

 ~~~~